Eng-Bunnys/GBF/README.md

 # Installation
-You can install GBF Hanlder using
+You can install GBF Handler using

 `npm i gbfcommands`